idf_component.yml

 and rules

 support the same syntax.
-The field is a list of conditional dependencies.
-Each conditional dependency has an if
+Each is a list of conditional dependencies, where each item includes an if

 field.